alexrutar/vs/README.md

 set -x VS_SESSION_DIR "$XDG_DATA_HOME/nvim/sessions"
 ```
 You can also specify the Vim executable with `VS_VIM`, along with additional options.
-For instance, if you want to use `nvim` installed into `/usr/local` in verbose mode,
+If you want to use `nvim` installed into `/usr/local` in verbose mode, you would set
 ```
 set -x VS_VIM /usr/local/bin/nvim -V
 ```